gary-allitt/devine/README.md

 Licencing.

   The source code is supplied without a specific Licence.
+Do what you want at your own risk!

   A prebuilt version is supplied under the terms of the GNU LGPL as this utilises Qt which has the same Licence.